Aliases for SERPINB6 Gene

 GeneCards Summary for SERPINB6 Gene

-SERPINB6 (Serpin Peptidase Inhibitor, Clade B (Ovalbumin), Member 6) is a Protein Coding gene.
-Diseases associated with SERPINB6 include deafness, autosomal recessive 91 and sensorineural hearing loss.
-Among its related pathways are Hemostasis and Amoebiasis.
+SERPINB6 (Serpin Family B Member 6) is a Protein Coding gene.
+Diseases associated with SERPINB6 include Deafness, Autosomal Recessive 91 and Dfna91 Nonsyndromic Hearing Loss And Deafness.
+Among its related pathways are Platelet activation, signaling and aggregation and Dissolution of Fibrin Clot.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and protease binding.
 An important paralog of this gene is SERPINB12.

 UniProtKB/Swiss-Prot for SERPINB6 Gene